Open In Colab

 model.step_time()

-# Reset synapse state
+# Reset neuron and synapse state

 # Download spikes from GPU